seastwood/usb-audio-ip-client/README.md

 - Refactor Classes and Methods.
 - Make more object oriented.
 - Better Error Handling
-- More Feedback Messages (semi-done, could improve the error checks to better indicate the problem)
+- More Feedback Messages (semi-done, could improve the error checks to better indicate why an issue occurs)